Value Investing for Income and Growth

 There is always a difference between these pension assets and liabilities, and this difference is known as a surplus when assets exceed liabilities and a deficit when liabilities exceed assets.

 If, for whatever reason, a pension scheme has a large and sustained deficit then the scheme may not be able to afford to pay retired employees their pensions.
 This is obviously not good.
-In that case the company should divert cash from its operations into the pension fund in order to increase the value of the fund’s assets and therefore reduce or eliminate the deficit.
+In those situations, the company is often asked by the pension fund’s trustees to divert cash from operations into the pension fund to increase the fund’s assets and therefore reduce or eliminate the deficit.

-Of course, any cash which is paid into the pension fund is cash that cannot be invested to grow the business or paid to shareholders as a dividend, so a large pension deficit can be a serious risk and is usually something to avoid.
+Of course, any cash which is paid into the pension fund is cash that cannot be invested to grow the business, used to pay down debt or returned to shareholders as a dividend. so a large pension deficit can be a serious drain on a company’s resources and is usually something to avoid.